ome/omero-documentation/contributing/ansible-development.rst

 .. _PEP440: https://www.python.org/dev/peps/pep-0440/#semantic-versioning

-Ansible roles must follow PEP440_ rules for versioning.
-Additionally final releases must be compliant with `Semantic Versioning`_ i.e. the version must be expressed as `MAJOR.MINOR.PATCH` and:
+Ansible roles must follow the PEP440_ scheme for versioning.
+Final releases must also be compliant with `Semantic Versioning`_ i.e. a final version must be expressed as `MAJOR.MINOR.PATCH` where:

-- the MAJOR version must be incremented when you make incompatible API changes,
+- the MAJOR version must be incremented when incompatible API changes are made,
-- the MINOR version must be incremented when you add functionality in a backwards-compatible manner, and
+- the MINOR version must be incremented when functionality is added in a backwards-compatible manner, and
-- the PATCH version must be incremented when you make backwards-compatible bug fixes.
+- the PATCH version must be incremented when you backwards-compatible bug fixes are made.

+Final releases must be tagged with a tag matching the version i.e.
-Release tags must be expressed as `MAJOR.MINOR.PATCH` with no prefix.
+`MAJOR.MINOR.PATCH` with no prefix for integration with Galaxy.

-Development releases or pre-releases must follow the PEP440_ standard e.g.
+Development releases or pre-releases must follow the PEP440_ scheme e.g.
 `MAJOR.MINOR.PATCH.dev1`, `MAJOR.MINOR.PATCHa1` `MAJOR.MINOR.PATHrc1`.

 Testing and Continuous Integration